-When following a vehicle, Traffic-Aware Cruise Control remains active at low speeds, even when Model S comes to a full stop.
+When following a vehicle, Traffic-Aware Cruise Control remains active at low speeds, even when Model 3 comes to a full stop.
 When the vehicle is moving again, Traffic-Aware Cruise Control resumes operating at the set speed.
-However, under the following circumstances, Traffic-Aware Cruise Control goes into a HOLD state, in which case, you need to briefly press the accelerator pedal or pull the cruise control lever toward you (see Canceling and Resuming on page 86) to resume cruising.
-When the HOLD status is active, the instrument panel displays the HOLD icon and a message that indicates that you need to resume cruise control.
+However, under the following circumstances, Traffic-Aware Cruise Control goes into a HOLD state, in which case, you need to briefly press the accelerator pedal to resume cruising.
+When the HOLD status is active, the touchscreen displays the HOLD icon and a message that indicates that you need to resume cruise control.
 The following circumstances can cause Traffic-Aware Cruise Control to go into the HOLD state:

-- Model S has been at a standstill for 5 minutes. - Model S detects a pedestrian (the HOLD state may clear when the pedestrian is no longer detected). - Model S suddenly loses visibility of the vehicle in front of you. - The ultrasonic sensors detect an obstacle in front of Model S.
+- Model 3 has been at a standstill for 5 minutes - Model 3 detects a pedestrian (the HOLD state may clear when the pedestrian is no longer detected). - Model 3 suddenly loses visibility of the vehicle in front of you. - The ultrasonic sensors detect an obstacle in front of Model 3.